matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 (including the reason).
 The fallback SHOULD NOT include the text containing spoilers since `body` might show up in text-only clients or in notifications.
-To prevent spoilers showing up in such situations, clients are strongly encouraged to first upload the text containing spoilers to the media repository, then reference the MXC URI in a markdown-style link, as shown above.
+To prevent spoilers showing up in such situations, clients are strongly encouraged to first upload the text containing spoilers to the media repository, then reference the `mxc://` URI in a markdown-style link, as shown above.

 Clients SHOULD render spoilers differently with some sort of disclosure.
 For example, the client could blur the actual text and ask the user to click on it for it to be revealed.